Desilu: Independent Ball and Desilu Too

 After selling Desilu, Ball established her own new production company, Lucille Ball Productions (LBP), in 1968.
 The company went to work on her new series Here's Lucy that year.
 The program ran until 1974 and enjoyed several years of ratings success.
 Ball returned to network television in 1986 with the short-lived Life with Lucy.
 It lasted eight episodes before it was cancelled—a first for Ball—because of poor ratings.
 LBP continues to exist, and its primary purpose is residual sales of license rights for Here's Lucy.

-Desilu-Paramount TV's holdings are owned by Paramount Global (formerly ViacomCBS), the owner of the pre-1960s shows.
+Desilu-Paramount TV's holdings are owned by Paramount Skydance (formerly ViacomCBS and Paramount Global), the owner of the pre-1960s shows.
 Desilu Productions Inc. was reincorporated in Delaware in 1967, by Paramount Pictures and still exists as a legal entity.
 Desilu Too LLC was later created by Lucie Arnaz mostly as a licensee for I Love Lucy-related merchandise.
 Desilu Too also partners with MPI Home Video and Lucille Ball Productions (formed by Ball and second husband Gary Morton) on the video releases of Here's Lucy and other material Ball and Arnaz made independently of each other.
 Desilu Too officials have worked with MPI Home Video for the home video reissue of The Mothers-In-Law.
 Paramount Home Entertainment (through CBS DVD) continues to hold DVD distribution rights to the CBS library.
-In November 2019 CBS Studios registered the DESILU trademark again to protect its previous Common Law trademark usage.
+In November 2019, CBS Studios registered the DESILU trademark again to protect its previous Common Law trademark usage.
 Syndication rights for Here's Lucy were sold by Ball to Telepictures, which later merged with Lorimar Television and ultimately was folded into Warner Bros.
 Television.
 Warner Bros.
 Television is the show's current distributor, although MPI now holds home video rights under license from Lucille Ball Productions and Desilu Too.

-Whether Desilu Too has interests in the Lucille Ball Desi Arnaz Museum & Center for Comedy in Jamestown, New York, is not known.
-Neither Desilu Too nor LBP operates as a production company.

 Technological innovations

-Desilu began the creation of its productions using conventional film studio materials, production, and processing techniques.
+Desilu began the creation of productions using conventional film studio materials, production, and processing techniques.
 The use of these materials and techniques meant that the 35 mm negatives (the source material for copyright purposes) were immediately available for production and distribution of prints when the Lucy series went into syndication at local stations around the country.
 As such, no "lost" episodes of programs occurred, and no programs were recorded by kinescope from the television broadcast.

 Through the use of film-studio production techniques, the content and quality of Desilu productions displayed a high standard relative to peers in television of the 1950s and '60s.
 Moreover, they were readily adaptable to both comedy and drama formats and were able to handle special effects or feature interior or exterior sets and locations with equal ease.